If you’re looking for fun content to help you brush up on your Japanese, good news – there’s a ton of great anime on Netflix right now.

 The show opens as the hero of the show, Eren, sees his town attacked and his mother killed by a Titan.
-Vowing revenge, he signs up for a military unit that specialises in fighting Titans – only to discover that he himself can turn into a Titan.
+Vowing revenge, he signs up for a military unit that specializes in fighting Titans – only to discover that he himself can turn into a Titan.
 What does it mean?
 What are these Titans, anyway?

 Genre: Superhero, Comedy

-The anime One-Punch Man is based on a popular webcomic about a superhero who’s grown bored of being a superhero.
+The anime One Punch Man is based on a popular webcomic about a superhero who’s grown bored of being a superhero.
 The issue is, he’s become so powerful that he can defeat any opponent with a single punch.

 In print, the manga has sold over 30 million copies and been nominated for several awards.
 The animated series has also been hailed as an excellent send-up of the shounen genre.